Union Pacific Cabooses

 UP Steel Caboose Rosters -- An index page for an edited and updated version of the steel caboose rosters from the UP caboose book; includes additional information that didn't make it into the book.

-- Missouri Pacific -- Missouri Pacific Railroad merged with Union Pacific and Western Pacific Railway on 22 December 1982.
-At the time of the merger, MoPac had 651 cabooses, including 407 bay window cabooses, 208 cupola cabooses, and 36 transfer cabooses.
-Based on the cars' characteristics, UP assigned caboose classes CA-19 through CA-35 to these 651 cars.
+- Missouri Pacific Steel Cabooses -- Missouri Pacific Railroad was controlled by Union Pacific after December 22, 1982.
+At that time, MoPac had 651 cabooses, including 407 bay window cabooses, 208 cupola cabooses, and 36 transfer cabooses.

 - Mount Hood Railway -- Brief summary of the two wooden CA-1 cabooses owned by Mount Hood Railway in Oregon; entire railroad purchased by UP in 1958.